My Dad’s Hands

 And I watched them play and I enjoyed it, but I missed being able to stumble around uselessly behind them.

-And I vowed that even though my playing sucked, someday I would buy another electric guitar, just as soon as I could afford to feed my family with something more than Top Ramen.
+And I vowed that even though I was a ho-hum guitarist, someday I would buy another electric guitar and amp and other fun gadgets, just as soon as I could afford to feed my family with something more than Top Ramen.

-But that never happened, because I was too busy ruining my hands.
+But that didn’t happen until I bought the Les Paul, because I was too busy ruining my hands.
 Which reminds me of my dad’s funeral, which I’ll get to in a minute.

 I had a series of stupidly dangerous jobs in my 20s and early 30s: I worked night shift in a convenience store, in a state hospital with the mentally ill, and as a rescue mission chaplain before college.
 No, not as dangerous as being a cop or a firefighter, but then again cops and firefighters have training and equipment and insurance and stuff.